pypa/packaging.python.org/source/deployment.rst

   - a Python 3 (by syntax) module in a *Python 2* project.

 Because of the bi-directionality, python-future_ offers a pathway to converting a Python 2 package to Python 3 syntax module-by-module.
+However, in contrast to six_, python-future_ is supported only from Python 2.6.
+Similar to modernize_ for six_, python-future_ comes with two scripts called ``futurize`` and ``pasteurize`` that can be applied to either a Python 2 module or a Python 3 module respectively.

+Use of six_ or python-future_ adds an additional runtime dependency to your
+package: with python-future_, the ``futurize`` script can be called with the ``--stage1`` option to apply only the changes that Python 2.6+ already provides for forward-compatibility to Python 3.
+Any remaining compatibility problems would require manual changes.

 What's in Which Python?
 -----------------------